-Hazard- Spaces Electrical equipment ous area N° Description Zone 1 5 Cargo pump rooms. a) any type considered for Zone 0; b) certified intrinsically safe apparatus Ex(ib); C) simple electrical apparatus and components (e.g. thermocou- ples, photocells, strain gauges, switching devices), included in intrinsically safe circuits of category "ib" not capable of storing or generating electrical power or energy in excess of limits stated in the relevant standards; d) e) hull fittings containing the terminals or shell plating penetra- tions for anodes or electrodes of an impressed current cathodic protection system, or transducers such as those for depth sounding or log systems, provided that such fittings are of gas-tight construction or housed within a gas-tight enclo- sure and are not located adjacent to a cargo tank bulkhead.
+Hazard- Spaces Flectrical equipment ous area N° Description Electrical equipment Zone 1 5 Cargo pump rooms. a) any type considered for Zone 0; b) certified intrinsically safe apparatus Ex(ib); c) simple electrical apparatus and components (e.g. thermocouples, photocells, strain gauges, switching devices), included in intrinsically safe circuits of category "ib" not capable of storing or generating electrical power or energy in excess of limits stated in the relevant standards; d) hull fittings containing the terminals or shell plating penetrations for anodes or electrodes of an impressed current cathodic protection system, or transducers such as those for depth sounding or log systems, provided that such fittings are of gas-tight construction or housed within a gas-tight enclosure and are not located adjacent to a cargo tank bulkhead.
 The design of such fittings or their enclosures and the means by which cables enter, as well as any testing to establish their gas-tightness, are to be to the satisfaction of the Society.
-The associated cables are to be protected as indicated in item g); Zone 1 certified safe lighting fittings divided between at least two independent final sub-circuits.
+The associated cables are to be protected as indicated in item g); e) Zone 1 certified safe lighting fittings divided between at least two independent final sub-circuits.
 All switches and protective devices are to interrupt all poles or phases and are to be located in a non-hazardous area.
 The lighting fittings, switches and protective devices are to be suitably labelled for identification purposes.
 See also Ch 1, Sec 6, [4.2.3]; f) Zone 1 certified safe type visual and/or acoustic indicators (e.g. for general alarm, fire-extinguishing media alarm, etc.); g) Zone 1 certified safe type sensors for gas detection systems; h) cables, other than those supplying lighting fittings and those of intrinsically safe circuits, where it is necessary for them to pass through cargo pump rooms.
 Such cables are to be installed in heavy gauge steel pipes with gas-tight joints.
-Zone 1 6 Enclosed or semi-enclosed spaces immediately a) any type considered for Zone 0; above cargo tanks (e.g. 'tweendecks) or having bulkheads above and in line with cargo tank bulkheads, unless protected by a diagonal plate acceptable to the Society. b) certified intrinsically safe apparatus Ex(ib); C) simple electrical apparatus and components (e.g. thermocou- ples, photocells, strain gauges, switching devices), included in intrinsically safe circuits of category "ib" not capable of storing or generating electrical power or energy in excess of limits stated in the relevant IEC or EN Standards; d) Zone 1 certified safe type lighting fittings divided between at least two independent final sub-circuits.
+Zone 1 6 above cores topics (a.g. (two and acks) or boving a) any type considered for Zone 0; b) certified intrinsically safe apparatus Ex(ib); c) simple electrical apparatus and components (e.g. thermocouples, photocells, strain gauges, switching devices), included in intrinsically safe circuits of category "ib" not capable of storing or generating electrical power or energy in excess of limits stated in the relevant IEC or EN Standards; d) Zone 1 certified safe type lighting fittings divided between at least two independent final sub-circuits.
 All switches and protective devices are to interrupt all poles or phases and are to be located in a non-hazardous area.
-The lighting fittings, switches and protective devices are to be suitably labelled for identification purposes: e) electrical cables passing through the spaces; f) in 'tweendeck spaces immediately above cargo tanks, any electrical equipment other than that in (a), (b), (c) and (d), provided that it is housed in a compartment: which is suitably mechanically ventilated, having access solely from the deck above, whose floor is separated from the cargo tanks by a cofferdam, whose boundaries are oil-tight and gas-tight with respect to the cofferdam and the 'tweendeck spaces' to the cofferdam and the 'tweendeck spaces.
+The lighting fittings, switches and protective devices are to be suitably labelled for identification purposes; e) electrical cables passing through the spaces; f) in 'tweendeck spaces immediately above cargo tanks, any electrical equipment other than that in (a), (b), (c) and (d), provided that it is housed in a compartment: • which is suitably mechanically ventilated, • having access solely from the deck above, maving access solery from the deck above, whose floor is separated from the cargo tanks by a cofferdam, whose boundaries are oil-tight and gas-tight with respect to the cofferdam and the 'tweendeck spaces.